 The Social Security Administration advises using caution when sharing your information with companies that aren't legally required to collect it, so think twice before rattling off your number.

 How to Decline Giving Out Your Social Security Number

-Keeping yourself safe in a digital world where everybody wants your social security number can be tough, but you can minimize the risk by being careful about who you give it out to.
+In most instances that don't require a credit check, these tactics will prove sufficient.
+Keeping yourself safe in a digital world where everybody wants your information can be tough, but you can minimize the risk by being careful.